 There is also a spindle chuck the ER11 collet, which is a premium collet for CNCs.
 As such, the engravings of the machine are precise, and there is minimal wastage during the process.

 Plus, to improve precision and stability, the CNC comes with a NEMA 17 stepper motor with a torque of 0.25 Nm against a voltage of 12 and a current of 1.33 amps.

-It is equipped with the latest GRBL 1.1 control board that comes with a GRBL controller and integrated spindle drive chip by MOSFET.
+It is equipped with the latest GRBL 1.1 control board with a GRBL controller and an integrated spindle drive chip by MOSFET.
 There is PWM support as well.

 You can use the machine to engrave wood, plastic, acrylic, PVC, PCB, soft metals such as copper.